 Compound Word Worksheets To Print:

-Where Is It? - Some of these word combos do look like they could make legit words.
+Where Is It? - Some of these word combos do look like they could make legit expressions.

 Break Them Up - You will break one into two.
 We work backwards here and learn in reverse.